nesi/support-docs-concept/docs/Scientific_Computing/Terminal_Setup/MobaXterm_Setup_Windows.md

 1. Download MobaXTerm
     [here](https://mobaxterm.mobatek.net/download-home-edition.html)
+    -   Some users have reported having issues downloading files using MobaXterm 23.6.
+We suggest using version 23.5 instead.
     -   Use the Portable Edition if you don't have administrator rights on your machine.
 This is the recommended way for NIWA researchers.